Introduction

 Cost of Experimentation: With CPMs rising across major platforms, the "test everything" approach is becoming financially unsustainable for mid-sized brands.

-Creative Score addresses these by introducing an objective, data-backed metric—the "Score"—that predicts performance based on historical data sets and visual saliency models.
+Creative Score addresses these by introducing an objective, data-backed metric—the "Score"—that predicts performance based on historical data and visual saliency models.
 It moves the conversation from "I think this looks good" to "The model predicts a high conversion probability based on these visual elements."

 What is Creative Score?
 A Deep Dive for Performance Marketing Specialists